This post may contain affiliate links.

 - Heat olive oil in a heavy skillet over medium heat until hot.
 Add pork; cook and stir until heated through and slightly crisped, 3 to 5 minutes.
 Season to taste with salt and pepper.
 Remove from heat and set aside.

 - Spread chips onto a quarter sheet pan in a single layer with chips overlapping, but not stacked.
-Bake 5 minutes until lightly crisp and fragrant.
+Bake 3-5 minutes (depending on chip thickness) until lightly crisp and fragrant.

 - Top hot chips evenly in 3 layers: ½ of cheese, followed by pulled pork pieces, finishing with remaining cheese.
 Bake 5 to 7 minutes until cheese has melted.